Policies and information

 Our designated safeguarding officer is Sue Hornby (Head teacher).
-If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue or Jackie Penfold our deputy safeguarding officer at the Hanley site.
+If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue Hornby or Kath Barclay our deputy safeguarding officer at the Hanley site.

 If you have any concerns at the Business Centre please speak to Neil Hornby or Vicky Gundersen.

 For further information please view our full policy, this is in line with latest safeguarding guidance including the Keeping Children Safe in Education Sept 20: SAFEGUARDING CHILDREN POLICY